-Unfortunately, the severity of the allergic reaction during the challenge does not provide any information regarding the severity of any future reactions.
-For example, if a person has only a mild allergic reaction during the challenge, a reaction on another occasion could be much more serious and even be life-threatening (anaphylaxis).
+Unfortunately, the severity of the allergic reaction during the challenge does not provide any information regarding the severity of any future allergic reactions.
+For example, if a person has only a mild allergic reaction during the challenge, a reaction on another occasion could be much more severe and even potentially life threatening (anaphylaxis).

-Q 8: How do you prepare for a food allergen challenge?
+Q 7: How do you prepare for a supervised food allergen challenge?

 - You may be asked to bring in the challenge food on the day, depending on what food allergy is being assessed.

-- The person being challenged must be well on the day of the challenge with no fever and if asthma is present, it must be stable with no recent wheezing.
+- The person being challenged must be well on the day of the challenge, with no fever.
+If asthma is present, it must be stable with no recent wheezing.

-- If the person being challenged has a prescribed adrenaline autoinjector this should be brought to the food allergen challenge.
+- If the person being challenged has a prescribed adrenaline (epinephrine) autoinjector, this should be brought to the food allergen challenge.
 If a severe allergic reaction occurs, it may be an opportunity for the person (if old enough and well enough) or parent to administer the adrenaline autoinjector in a controlled setting.
-Staff will always have a supply of adrenaline available even if you have your adrenaline autoinjector with you.
+Staff will always have a supply of adrenaline available, even if you have your adrenaline autoinjector with you.

-Q 9: If your child is having a food allergen challenge ...
+If your child is having a supervised food allergen challenge: